Erica Oyama

 Erica Oyama (born 28 March 1981) is an American television writer and producer.
 She created and wrote the comedy series Burning Love.

-Oyama was born to a Japanese karate teacher and an American mother in Birmingham, Alabama, and went to the Alabama School of Fine Arts.
+Oyama was born to an American mother and Yasuhiko Ōyama, a renowned Japanese karate master trained by the founder of Kyokushin karate, in Birmingham, Alabama.
+She attended the Alabama School of Fine Arts.
 She is married to actor and comedian Ken Marino.
 She is sister to comedian Zac Oyama.